Rakhat03/SPAM/README.md

 # SPAM
 Classificatiom model that determines type of message.
+It was made by Bayes Theorem.